yuno-payments/yuno-docs/docs/SDKs/complementary-features-full-sdk.md

       <h3>Special exception</h3>
       <div class="contentContainer">
         <p>
-          This redirect handling is currently only required for Mercado Pago Checkout Pro integration when used within webview environments.
-This is the only payment method that requires this type of custom redirect handling.
+          This section describes a special exception for handling Mercado Pago Checkout Pro integration in webview environments.
+This is the only payment method that requires custom redirect handling, and it is documented here to avoid overwhelming merchants with unnecessary implementation details for other payment methods.
         </p>
       </div>
     </div>